 - Curb-Stomp Battle: The two times Setsu's conflicts with the Oddmen have turned violent, she's been on the receiving end of one of these.

 - Cute Monster Girl: Most of the Oddmen fall into this.
-So far there's a Cat Girl, an anthropomorphic dog, an octopus/squid girl, a Cyclops, a Horned Humanoid, and a shapeshifting Humanoid Abomination.
+So far there's a Cat Girl, an anthropomorphic dog, an octopus/squid girl, a Cyclops, a Horned Humanoid, a shapeshifting Humanoid Abomination and a Plant Person.

 - Darkest Hour: Chapters 43-45.
 Setsu is nearly killed by Seigi, leaving her in a coma, and when sister Itami goes on a Journey to the Center of the Mind, Setsu seems to have given up on her quest to defeat and befriend all the Oddmen because of her.
 Thankfully, Itami is able to change her mind.
 However, Comic Zin has closed down, meaning that future attempts to get Setsu's Healing Factor to kick in will be much, much harder, if not outright impossible.